wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 }
 ```

-### Example 8: Updating the key name of an existing object
+### Example 8: Update the key name of an existing object

 !!!
 Info
     This feature is supported only for JSON.